wolever/autorepr/README.rst

-*Note*: ``autostr`` and ``autorepr`` won't crash on invalid UTF-8 (for example, if ``autounicode`` is asked to turn binary data into unicode), but the result is *undefined* and may not be desierable.
+*Note*: ``autostr`` and ``autorepr`` won't crash on invalid UTF-8 (for example, if ``autounicode`` is asked to turn binary data into unicode), but the result is *undefined* and may not be desirable.

-Additional properties can be passed in as kwargs, which will be called with the instance as a paramter:
+Additional properties can be passed in as kwargs, which will be called with the instance as a parameter:

 .. code:: python